Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/04-logging-onto-cloud.md

     ~~~
     {: .output}

-    Note that you didn't have to type a password to login to your instance, as your are using you login-key file for authentication.
+    Note that you did not need to give a password to login to your instance - you are using you login-key file for authentication.

 ## Logging off your cloud instance

 Logging off your instance is a lot like logging out of your local computer but it doesn't shut the computer off. **Be aware that AWS instances accrue charges whenever they are running, even if you are logged off**.
-Today, however, you do not need to worry about this.
+Today, however, you do not need to worry about this!

 To log off, use the `exit` command in the same terminal you connected with.
 This will close the connection, and your terminal will go back to showing your local computer prompt, for example: